karolsw3/gradientify/README.md

 })
 ```

-You can also load ready-made preset:
+You can also load ready-made presets:

 ```javascript
 gradientify.loadPreset({element: document.body, hash: `f4a4dF`}) // Just look how it is simple!